This website uses cookies. Cookie Policy. Accept Cookies.

 Supplied as a containerised vine grafted on S04 rootstock approximately 2 feet (60 cm) tall including pot.

-Eating / Juice Grape.
-Small amber-red grapes have a distinct strawberry flavour.
-Delicious eaten straight from the vine.
+sq-grape-vine-muscat-st-vallier-001.jpg Eating Grape.
+Large green fruits have a subtle muscat flavour.
 Suitable for outdoor and protected growing.
 Self Fertile.

 Supplied as a containerised vine grafted on S04 rootstock approximately 2 feet (60 cm) tall including pot.